edvinkryeziu/Python-Memory-Handling/README.md

 # Python Memory Handling

-A small simulation of how a memory allocator works, built with plain Python
+A small simulation of how a memory allocator works, built with Python
 classes: **arenas** contain **pools**, pools contain **blocks**, and a **memory manager** ties it all together.